Learning to love — YWCA empowers teens to prevent dating violence

 Parents often question why their child won’t confide in them, Ward says.
 For some teens, their parents may be a safe home but not their safe emotional space.

-Whether you’re a parent, friend or adult figure, Reyes says it’s important to be aware of the warning signs and find nonconfrontational ways to raise the question from a place of concern, not accusation.
+Whether you’re a parent, friend or other safe adult figure, Bolz says it’s important to be aware of the warning signs and find nonconfrontational ways to raise the question from a place of curiosity, not accusation.

 Relationships can be hard at any age, but through education and communication, we can demonstrate healthy behaviors and hopefully break the cycle of intimate partner violence.